 In many situations, the target of inference is a function known to satisfy certain shape constraints in view of prior scientific knowledge (or due to laws of probability).
 For example, it may be known that the dose-response curve of interest is monotone on some range of exposure levels; or that the incidence rate of a disease never exceeds some known ceiling in the population.
 In such cases, it can be advantageous to take into account this knowledge as part of the statistical analysis.
 I have been interested in developing general-purpose methodology that leverages known shape constraints.
 In particular, I have been working on developing robust inferential procedures that allow the integration of machine learning tools in shape-constrained problems.

 5. STATISTICAL EPIDEMIOLOGY

 Questions of an epidemiological nature are central to public health.
 I have been interested in devising robust methods for addressing epidemiological questions using complex data.
 I have been particularly interested in inference on measures of disease risk (e.g., incidence rate, lifetime risk) in the context of biased sampling schemes, such as cross-sectional sampling studies.

 My substantive interests and collaborations have spanned a wide range of areas in public health and medicine.
-However, more recently, my work has been largely motivated by statistical challenges arising in the analysis of HIV vaccine efficacy studies.
+However, more recently, my work has been largely motivated by statistical challenges arising in the analysis of HIV and Covid-19 vaccine studies.
 I also continue to work closely with collaborators in aging, neurology and environmental health sciences, particularly on the study of the epidemiology of dementia.
 Lastly, I have had long-standing collaborations with neuroradiologists, and have an interest in medical education and learning theory.